DeanK2022/BladeOMatic/README.md

 And don't forget a pull up 10K on the screen reset line.
 I was having problems uploading new builds with some strange "board not in upload state" type messages and all I could do was power off and begin the compile/upload cycle afresh.

-The UI is put together using the GUISlice library that was also hacked to use the new GT911 driver.
+The UI is put together using the GUISlice library that was also hacked to use the new GT911 driver - see the sibling repo GUISlice.

 ![20230210_183339-small](https://user-images.githubusercontent.com/101397734/220383486-0e2ab315-319c-4b83-9050-3033a0d2f19e.jpg)